mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 ![](/images/klein-grid.png)

-This switch from a ring to a lattice is a generalization that allows him to parameterize the probability with a Manhattan distance.
+This switch from a ring to a lattice (and going from "rewiring" existing edges to adding additional edges) is a generalization that allows him to parameterize the probability with a Manhattan distance.

 #### 2000 (May): ["The Small-World Phenomenon: An Algorithmic Perspective"](https://www.stat.berkeley.edu/~aldous/Networks/swn-1.pdf)